OptimalBits/ground/Readme.md

 The hello world application will be started automatically in your default browser.

-[Grunt](http://gruntjs.com) is used for building the application for deployment:
+[Grunt](http://gruntjs.com) is used for building the application for deployment.
+If you don't have grunt already installed:

+    npm install -g grunt-cli

+Then just:

     grunt

 The resulting app will be placed in the *build* directory.

+For testing we us [Mocha](http://visionmedia.github.io/).
+If you don't have mocha installed:

+    npm install -g mocha

+You can run tests in developing mode

+    npm test

+Or run the tests on the production built code:

+    npm test --production

 #Demos